euphort-wind/euphort-wind.github.io/content/publication/2019rus/index.md

 publication_types: ['article-journal']

 # Publication name and optional abbreviated publication name.
-publication: In *Bulletin of Modern Research 2019*
+publication: In the *Bulletin of Modern Research '19*
 publication_short: In *BMR 2019*

 abstract: This article discusses the concept of a game product intended for interdisciplinary education of schoolchildren.
 The system of gamification of the educational process contains elements of a quest, role-playing game, and visual novel.
 The game layout was created, containing the main menu, rating system, map of the main stages of the game and a testing area.
 Presented in Russian.